INOVA-Technology/GCGames/README.md

 ### TO DOWNLOAD: ###
 ##### Universal #####
-Press the zip button above
+Press the zip button above then unzip it.

 ##### With Git #####

     git clone http://github.com/INOVA-Technology/GCGames GCGames

+After downloading, open the index.html file in your favorite browser! ( I hope its not IE... )

 ###To-Do List ###
 - [x] Make the game function